- Purchase the complete Expat Arrivals Santiago Guide (PDF)

 Parque Natural Aguas de Ramón Park

 This is a beautiful nature reserve in Santiago situated in the leafy district of La Reina Alta.
 It’s a large park with various trails for trekking and hiking.
-Parents can take their children on an easier route and those who don’t yet walk can be carried.
-There are waterfalls, streams and mountainous areas to be explored.
+Parents can take their children on an easier route or those who don’t yet walk could be carried.
+There are waterfalls, streams and mountainous areas to be explored, as well as an education centre to indulge curious minds.

-Located in the Buin area, south of Santiago, the Buin Zoo is one of six zoos in Santiago and one of the nicest outside the city.
-Big enough to include the favourites but not so huge as to be overwhelming for parents, the zoo includes a reptile centre, an aquarium and mini jungle.
+Located in the Buin area, south of Santiago, the Buin Zoo is one of six zoos in Santiago and one of the best outside the city.
+The zoo houses a variety of animals, from local to African, and it also includes a reptile centre, an aquarium, a mini jungle and even a water park.
+They are known to take good care of their animals and are a certified conservation centre.

 Parque Padre Hurtado

 This is one of the most spacious parks in Santiago.
-It contains designated picnic areas, swings and slide sets and many more activities for kids, including pony rides, mini-golf and train rides around the park.
+It contains designated picnic areas, swings and slide sets, and many more activities for kids, including mini-golf, pony rides and train rides around the park.
 There is also a small lagoon where families can watch and feed the ducks.
 This park is perfect for a Sunday afternoon outing.
 It's possible to enter by foot or by car.

 Indoor activities for kids in Santiago